Information Applicable to all Transfer Students

 All students, including transfer students, must satisfy these requirements, including taking a First Year Seminar course.
 If a student transfers in with sophomore standing (25 hours) the student has the option of taking either a First Year Seminar course or a comparable course after consultation with his/her adviser and an associate dean.

 Once you are enrolled at Wake Forest you may not take courses to satisfy the math/science, art, English, philosophy or sociology divisional requirements elsewhere, nor may you take community or junior college classes for transfer credit.
-If you have questions about taking summer school classes at another college or university please contact Susan Carlton in the Office of the University Registrar.
+If you have questions about taking summer school classes at another college or university please contact Susan Parrott in the Office of the University Registrar.

 For course descriptions and detailed information about current degree requirements, please refer to pages 61-64 of the Undergraduate Bulletin.